-Dawn Gross, MD, PhD, is uniquely qualified to lead a cultural revolution on end of life care.
-She holds a combined MD and PhD from Tufts University School of Medicine and the Sackler School of Biomedical Sciences, where she was trained rigorously as both physician and scientist.
+Dawn Gross, MD, PhD, is dedicated to transforming the taboo around talking about death.
+Uniquely qualified to lead a cultural revolution on end of life care, Dawn holds a combined MD and PhD from Tufts University School of Medicine and the Sackler School of Biomedical Sciences, where she was trained rigorously as both physician and scientist.
 She received specialized fellowship training at Stanford University in one of the most aggressive, cure-focused specialties in medicine--Hematology and Bone Marrow Transplant.

 Beginning her practice as a Hospice Team physician, Dawn was invited to attend on the palliative care team at the University of California, San Francisco.
 She was subsequently recruited away to become the Arthur M. Coppola Family Chair of the Department of Supportive Care Medicine and Clinical Professor of Hospice and Palliative Medicine at the City of Hope National Medical Center.
 Dawn's return to UCSF has allowed her to join the newly formed Palliative Care Committee in the San Francisco Department of Aging & Adult Services, as well as become host for the first of its kind live, call-in radio program, Dying To Talk, broadcast on the oldest FM station west of the Mississippi, KALW 91.7 FM.

 Her experiences as a Hospice and Palliative Medicine physician caring for people in their own homes, including trailer parks and penthouses, and then practicing in the ivory tower of one of the most highly regarded academic institutions in the country have given her a perspective without equal.
 It is perhaps the experience of being a mother and also of bearing witness to her father’s death and her mother’s simultaneous serious illness, however, that inspires her to write and speak extensively and to do the work she does today.